jcurl/code.research/qnx/DEVELOPER.md

 Tools required for developing and maintaining code quality (building is optional):

-- Clang
+- Clang 14 or later.
-- Clang-Tidy
+- Clang-Tidy 14 or later.
-- Clang-Format
+- Clang-Format 14 or later.

 ## 3. Target Platforms